protection changes with the new GDPR regulations |

 requests come from members wishing to make contact with fellow MGV8 enthusiasts

-and particularly the wishes of our members with regard to any release of limited
+seriously and particularly the wishes of our members with regard to any release

-Where the registrant does not make a response our system defaults to "No
+or "No".
+Where the registrant does not make a response our system defaults

-data release".
-Any updated data release requirements from fellow members
+to "No data release".
+Any updated data release requirements from fellow

 to UK data protection regulations